-Gains or losses on disposals of operating assets are recorded in the profit and loss account under "Other current operating income and expenses".
+Gains or losses on disposals of operating assets are recorded in the income statement under "Other current operating income and expenses".

 1.5.4 Operating properties

 Operating properties are recognised as investment properties measured at amortised cost (see the paragraph "Real estate investment").